 There are plenty of studies on intermittent fasting and its health benefits.
 Because fasting is something that the human body can sustain, it’s unsurprising to see some of these results.
 Of course, it may take some mental strength to follow these methods.
 Here are a couple of studies for those interested (1 2).

-Your body, naturally, isn’t requiring multiple meals every day, and that you constantly are eating.
+Your body, naturally, isn’t requiring multiple meals every day, and it doesn't require that you constantly eat.
 Your body needs a certain amount of calories each day to maintain a consistent weight, but it can go for long periods of time without actually needing food.
 Listen to your body, and not your mouth in that regard - it will let you know what it needs.

 How does a parent do intermittent fasting?

 You have kids, and likely a partner, that are probably not on a fasting diet.
 This means that you’re going to have to muscle through some meal preparation where you don’t eat what they are eating.
 Your schedules will help determine what this meal is.